patbarry29/algs-tsp-project/AAP Project.md

 [TSPLIB](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/index.html)

 ## Notes
-- There must special considerations for the unlinked nodes.
+- There must special considerations for the unlinked nodes in that kind of problem.
 Should we initialize the matrix at inf to make a clearer distinction?